 MPLS Traffic Engineering Fast Reroute Link Protection – I will explain it in plain English and the most important point of MPLS TE FRR Link Protection among other Fast Reroute mechanisms.

+Sometimes I am surprised that we have a very long technology names in networking ?
 Okay, let me explain briefly what is fast reroute , then why we use fast reroute in Layer 3 with MPLS , and finally explain how MPLS TE FRR works.

 As you can understand , I will use FRR for short, instead of fast reroute.
 And MPLS TE for short, instead of MPLS Traffic Engineering.

-The detection of link failure, the propagation of information to every device in the flooding domain, and calculating and installing the new paths into the routing and forwarding tables of the devices will require some time.
+What is Fast Reroute ?The detection of link failure, the propagation of information to every device in the flooding domain, and calculating and installing the new paths into the routing and forwarding tables of the devices will require some time.
 Interior gateway protocol parameters for propagation and detection can be changed, and convergence time might be reduced to even less than one second.

 But for some applications like voice, this may not be enough.
 We may need latency to be less than 100 or 200 ms in order to reroute traffic without experiencing adverse effects.
 MPLS traffic engineering can often provide a backup path within 50 ms, because the alternate path is calculated and installed into the routing and forwarding information bases before failure happens.
 The critical point is to calculate and install backup/alternate path in routing and forwarding tables.
 That’s why fast reroute is a proactive mechanism but convergence is reactive (After a failure the alternate path is calculated)

-Fast Reroute can be done in DWDM , Sonet/SDH layers as well.
+Why Fast Reroute with MPLS ?Fast Reroute can be done in DWDM , Sonet/SDH layers as well.
 So FRR can be done in physical layer of OSI.